rasmus-antsi/ITA25-bot/README.md

-# ITA25 Discord Bot
+# ITA25/ITS25 Discord Bot

-A Discord bot designed specifically for ITA25 students at VOCO (Tartu Kutsehariduskeskus).
+A Discord bot designed for ITA25 and ITS25 students at VOCO (Tartu Kutsehariduskeskus).
 The bot provides automatic lesson schedules, info announcements, timetable management, and role management with a fully Estonian interface.
+Users can choose between ITA25 and ITS25 (2028) programs.

 ## 🚀 Features

 ### 📅 Timetable Management
-- **Automatic daily lessons**: Posts today's lessons every weekday at 6:00 AM
+- **Automatic daily lessons**: Posts today's lessons every weekday at 6:00 AM (defaults to ITA25)
 - **On-demand timetable**: `!tunniplaan`, `!tunniplaan homme`, `!tunniplaan DD.MM.YYYY`
+- **Program selection**: `!grupp ITA25` or `!grupp ITS25` to choose your program
+- **Server-based preferences**: Each Discord server maintains separate program preferences
 - **Grouped lessons**: Organizes multiple subjects/teachers/rooms for the same time slot
-- **ITA25 specific**: Fetches timetable for ITA25 group (course ID 2078)
+- **Multi-program support**: Supports both ITA25 (course ID 2078) and ITS25 (course ID 2028)

 ### 📢 Info Announcements
 - **Info announcements**: Send important messages to designated info channels